BUTTERNUT SQUASH AND SAUSAGE WITH FRIED SAGE APPETIZER

 For the Fried Sage

-Putting together the Butternut Squash and Sausage Appetizers
+Putting Together the Butternut Squash and Sausage Appetizers

 - Place all the sausages on a plate.

-- Spoon the roasted butternut squash puree onto each sausage.
+- Spoon the roasted butternut squash purée onto each sausage.

-- Top with a piece of fried sage and enjoy hot!
+- Top with a piece of fried sage, and enjoy hot!

 Notes

-Nutrition Information
+Nutrition

 Hey there excellent blog!
 Does running a blog like this require a large amount of work?